Gloria Gaither: Early years

 She was born Gloria Lee Sickal in 1942 in Michigan, a daughter of Pastor Lee Sickal and Dorothy Sickal.
 She spent some of her childhood and high school years in the Battle Creek area of Michigan, working a brief time for the Kellogg Company.

 Education

 When Gloria graduated from Clare High School in Clare, Michigan, she attended Anderson University in Anderson, Indiana.
 There, she triple majored in English, French, and Sociology.
-Her extracurricular activities at the college included participation in the Drama Club, Alpha Chi National College Honor Society and Sigma Tau Delta honor society.
+Her extracurricular activities at the college included participation in the Drama Club, Alpha Chi honor society and Sigma Tau Delta honor society.

 Upon her graduation, she took a job at Alexandria Monroe High School as a French teacher.
 There, she met Bill Gaither, who was teaching English at the time.
 She married Gaither in 1962, and they began writing songs recreationally.

 In 1991, she attended Ball State University and received a Master of Arts in British and American Literature.